UjjwalSaxena/Vehicle-Detection-T1P5/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb, Y-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+I was satisfied with the performance of the classifier and hence decided to go with the default parameters.
+However I augmented the images(flipped images) to make the classifier predict better.
 Here are some example images: